DUE TO LEGAL LOOPHOLES GOVERNING PET FOOD LABELS BOTH THE LIST OF INGREDIENTS

 CHICKEN BY PRODUCTS ARE NECESSARILY INFERIOR INGREDIENTS.

-Chicken by products consist of parts of the chicken, such as necks, feet, undeveloped eggs, liver, and cleaned intestines.
+Chicken by products consist of parts of the chicken, such as heads, necks, feet, undeveloped eggs, liver, gizzards, and cleaned intestines.
+Feathers are excluded, except in such amounts as might occur unavoidably during processing.
 Wild carnivores regularly consume such parts of the carcass.
-If they did not consume these organs their diet would not be balanced.
+If they did not consume these organs, their diet would not be balanced.
 Again, quality may vary.

-CORN is a poor quality ingredient or just a “filler”.
-Of all the grains used in pet food corn is one of the most digestible and has the highest amount of protein as well as many beneficial vitamins and antioxidants.
+Of all the grains used in pet food, corn is one of the most digestible and has the highest amount of protein as well as many beneficial vitamins and antioxidants.
 That is one of the reasons it is so commonly used in formulating pet foods.
 Food allergy to corn has only been proven in a few cases in dogs and it has never been documented in cats.
 Quality, as always, may vary.

 GLUTEN IS HARMFUL